KenKundert/sshconfig/README.rst

 ports:
    The default list of ports that should be available when this network is active.

+init_script:
+   A script that should be run when on this network.
+May be a string or a list of strings.

 proxy:
    The name of the proxy to use by default when this network is active.